tcaopendata/WeavelBot/README.md

 We are students from National Taiwan University, all majoring in Electrical Engineering.

 # Other to say
-If you find any problem or bugs, please do not hesitate to contact us!
+Should you find any problem or bugs, please do not hesitate to contact us!
 We'll fix them as soon as we can.
 Thank you!